ubccr/xdmod-ondemand/docs/upgrade.md

 11.0.0 Upgrade Notes
 -------------------

-Open XDMoD 11.0.0 fundamentally changes how page loads, sessions, and applications are counted and categorized, as described in detail in the sections below.
+Open XDMoD 11.0.0 fundamentally changes how page impressions, sessions, and applications are counted and categorized, as described in detail in the sections below.
 The changes only apply to newly ingested Open OnDemand web server logs after upgrading to 11.0.0.
 If you have already ingested logs with a